Dušan Mitošević

 Dušan Mitošević (17 December 1949 – 1 January 2018) was a Serbian football player and manager.

 Playing career

 Mitošević was a reputable striker during his playing career.
-He played for FK Radnički Niš in the Yugoslav First League during the 1975–80 and transferred to Nîmes Olympique, France where he played in 1980–81 season.
+He played for FK Radnički Niš during their golden era in the Yugoslav First League during the 1975–80 and transferred to Nîmes Olympique, France where he played in 1980–81 season.
 He returned to FK Radnički Niš for the next two years 1981–83 to participate in the European Competitions where the club reached the third Round and the semi Finals in the UEFA Cup.
 His goals during these years made him top scorer in clubs’ history.
 The next season, he was transferred to the Greek side Iraklis Thessaloniki, where he finished his career.

 Coaching career

 Iraklis Thessaloniki

 Mitošević after eight years of coaching in amateur leagues and as assistant coach in FK Rad, took over Iraklis Thessaloniki, as the first significant assignment in 1994.
 Mitošević attacking mentality aided the club to achieve a Uefa Cup Qualification and some great records.
 During his two years management the club achieved a point record (62) in clubs’ pro history, the biggest GD +24 and the most wins 18 and 17 respectively in the last thirty years.
 The attacking oriented character was evident in the impressive numbers and scoring performances similar to the Athens big three as the team scored in 31 out of 34 home games with a remarkable average of over two goals per home game for these two periods.
 The team lost only one out of eight games against the city's rival (PAOK & Aris) win three and draw four times.
 During Mitošević second season 1995/96 Iraklis finished in the fourth place behind the Athens big three with 12 points difference from Aris and 20 points from PAOK.